-Martin A. Folb's photos of the Waves' thrilling 71-70 home victory over the Lions.
+Martin A. Folb's photos of the Waves' 99-83 win over the Cougars in Firestone Fieldhouse.

 Now in his sixth season as the head coach of the Pepperdine men's basketball team in 2016-17, Marty Wilson has firmly put the Waves back on the path to the triumphant days that he previously enjoyed as a player and assistant coach with the program.

 After 21 seasons as an assistant coach, including nine at Pepperdine, Wilson was elevated to the position of head coach of the Waves following the 2010-11 season.
 Wilson has compiled an impressive record in Malibu, beginning as a student-athlete (1985-89), continuing as an assistant coach (1991-96, which included a brief stint as the interim head coach) and then returning as the associate head coach for three seasons (2009-11) before taking the reins of the program before the 2011-12 season.
 This is his 21st season at Pepperdine in any capacity.

 The Waves have gone 73-81 in his first six seasons but before last season's injury-plagued campaign, the squad had shown a massive amount of improvement and have already reached levels of success not seen in Malibu for a decade.
 The team's win total improved from 10 to 12 to 15 to 18 over the first four years, and remained at 18 in 2015-16.

 The 15 wins in 2013-14 were the program's most since 2004-05.
 That was followed by 18 wins in 2014-15 that were the most since 2001-02 (as well as the first winning season since 2004-05).
 The Waves followed that up with their first back-to-back winning seasons since 2001-02 and 2002-03.